bnb-chain/greenfield-whitepaper/part3.md

    it can get.
 Besides the submission rewards, there are attestment rewards too.
-Only the validators whose votes wrapped into the attestation will be rewarded, so it may be that some validators voted, but their votes were not assembled by the validator, they won't get rewarded for this data availability challenges.
-Also for the different results, the rewards may be different: the "unavailable" result that slashes the SPs will get validators more rewards.
+Only the validators whose votes wrapped into the attestation will be rewarded, so it may be that some validators voted, but their votes were not assembled by the validator.
+They won't get rewarded for these data availability challenges.
+Also, for different results, the rewards will be different: the "unavailable" result that slashes the SPs will get validators more rewards.

-8. After a number of blocks, for example, 100 blocks, it is time to clean the expired data availability challenge even if the submissions of attestments haven't arrived.
+8. After a number of blocks, for example, 100 blocks, it is time to clean the expired data availability challenge, even if the submissions of attestments haven't arrived.
 In such a case, the challenge will just expire with no further actions.